Plagiocephaly Cranial Bands in Phoenix

 What is the first step to getting a helmet?

-Pediatricians may suggest wearing a helmet if your baby has an abnormally shaped head.
-Generally, referrals are needed for orthotics professionals to develop a proper-fitting cranial helmet according to your child’s measurements.
+Pediatricians may suggest wearing a helmet if your baby’s head is abnormally shaped.
+Orthotics professionals generally need referrals to develop a properly fitting cranial helmet according to your child’s measurements.

 Get the care your child needs at Pongratz!